mhausenblas/rbIAM/site/docs/getting-started.md

 #### Kubernetes

+`k8s-pods` … allows you to select a Kubernetes pod to explore and describe its details

 `k8s-sa` … allows you to select an Kubernetes service accounts to explore and describe its details

 `k8s-secrets` … allows you to select a Kubernetes secret to explore and describe its details